Stacer-Varien/Jeanne-Bot/README.md

 * A welcoming, leaving and modlogging system
 * A partial currency system

-**PLANNED FEATURES**

-* Changing the server’s name and profile picture
-* Editing channel topics
-* Adding a softban command that will have the user to be banned for a specific amount of time

 NOTE: THIS IS FOR EDUCATIONAL PURPORSES.
 ALSO I WOULD NOT RECOMMENDEND SELFHOSTING THE BOT AS THERE CAN BE CHANGES TO IT SUCH AS ADDING APIS THAT WILL MAKE YOU RUN ALMOST ALL FEATURES OF THE BOT